Life Insurance Cover types

 If you select only Illness Cover, then no Cover is provided if you pass away as a result of an Accident or as a result of participation in Adventure Sports.
 For example, no Cover would be provided for death as a result of accidental drowning, a transport accident or a skydiving accident.

 If you select Illness Cover, you are not Covered in the event of suicide in the first 13 months following the Policy Commencement Date, or for any increases, within 13 months of the date of the increase in Cover.

 Adventure Sports Cover is an extension to Accident Cover.
 In order to hold this Adventure Sports Cover, you must also hold Accident Cover.

 If you select only Adventure Sports Cover and Accident Cover, then no Cover is provided if you pass away from Illness.
-For example, no Cover would be provided as a result of death due to cancer, heart attack or infectious disease.
+For example, no Cover would be provided as a result of death due to cancer (of a specified criteria), heart attack or infectious disease.

 Depending on the Cover you choose, a lump sum payment will be paid to your Nominated Benefit Recipient or the Policy Owner if you pass away while you have Life Insurance Cover under a current TAL Lifetime Protection Policy.

 A lump sum payment of the Life Insurance Benefit Amount will be payable if you are diagnosed with a Terminal Illness while you are Covered by Illness Cover under TAL Lifetime Protection.
 Your Life Insurance Cover will end upon payment.
 Further Information can be found regarding this Cover in the glossary.